An Epiphany... I am a high-risk doula

 This client has Nitrous Oxide ready as she uses Pitocin to nudge her labor induction along

-I work closely with my “birth bestie”, Shalin Butterworth.
-Like me, she is also a doula and EBB® Instructor and teaches the EBB® Childbirth Class.
-She runs a doula mentorship program in which I participate and bring my perspective as an RN and experienced doula.
-One of her mentor doulas was dealing with a difficult induction on my way to Lexington.
-With airplane WiFi and a long layover in Atlanta, I was able to chime in and support this newer doula in our private chat group while I helped her understand the pros/cons of various induction methods being presented to her client.
+I also work closely with my friend and colleague, Shalin Butterworth.
+She, too, is a doula and EBB Instructor, and she teaches the EBB Childbirth Class.
+Shalin runs a doula mentorship program that I’m part of, where I share my experience as an RN and doula.
+On my way to Lexington, one of her mentored doulas was facing a tough induction.
+Thanks to airplane WiFi and a long layover in Atlanta, I was able to join our private chat group and help this newer doula understand the pros and cons of the induction options her client was being offered.

 This client was 41 years old and was induced for her 2nd birth for post dates.
 She went on to have an unmedicated water birth

-Another doula in the mentor group, who just LOVES to do home births (what doula doesn’t), was frustrated at what her cohort was dealing with at the hospital and stated “This is why I hate inductions”.
-I can’t say as I love them so I get her point.
-She gets the privilege to do many home births that I do not.
-Not that I wouldn’t, but those are simply not the clients that are attracted to someone like me.
-I theorize that the RN after my name represents (for many, I think) the type of influence you’re trying to get away from with an out-of-hospital birth.
-Little do they know I was their best friend when they got me as their RN at the hospital where I used to work.
-Little do they know that I had a home birth myself and would do it a million times over.
+Another doula in the mentor group who loves home births (and honestly, what doula doesn’t?) chimed in, frustrated by what this doula and client were dealing with at the hospital and stated in all caps, “This is why I hate inductions.”
+I can’t say I “love” them either, so I understand her point.
+She gets to do a lot of home births, which isn’t usually the case for me.
+It’s not that I wouldn’t want to, but those clients don’t usually seek me out.
+I think the RN after my name makes some people feel I represent the kind of care they want to avoid with an out-of-hospital birth.
+What they might not realize is that I was their biggest fan when I worked as an RN in the hospital.
+And they probably don’t know that I had a home birth myself and would do it again in a heartbeat.

-It’s okay.
-I don’t lose sleep over it much because as I thought about that doula’s comment and her understandable distain for inductions, I thought about of the beautiful babies I’ve seen enter this world after a well-informed induction and feel blessed to have been a part of each one of their birth stories.
+I didn’t lose much sleep over her comment, because when I think about her feelings toward inductions, I also remember all the beautiful babies I’ve seen born after a well-informed induction.
+I feel lucky to have been part of each of those birth stories.

-However, to know me is to know that I am a fierce advocate for inductions being the last resort and right decision for my clients.
-My years as a nurse at an evidence-based facility, learning from midwives and physicians collaborating to achieve one of the lowest cesarean birth rates in CA, provide me with a unique perspective as a doula.
+But if you know me, you know I strongly believe inductions should be a last resort and only done when it’s the right choice for my clients.
+My years as a nurse at an evidence-based hospital, working alongside midwives and doctors who consistently achieve one of the lowest cesarean rates in California, have given me a unique perspective as a doula.
+Inductions can be done with care and compassion.
+I believe that in my soul.

 This client was diagnosed with Gestational Diabetes (GDM) in her pregnancy.
 She was then diagnosed with Preeclampsia later in her pregnancy requiring an induction.
 Hypertensive disorders are more common in people with GDM.
 She was induced in her 37th week and went on to labor/birth without pain meds or an epidural.